LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/setup/installing_software.rst

 PEAR
 ----

-Paired end read merger. `Website. <http://www.exelixis-lab.org/pear>`_ You must sign up for a PEAR academic licence and you will receive an email with a link to download the installation files.
+Paired end read merger, website `here <http://www.exelixis-lab.org/pear>`_.
+You must sign up for a PEAR academic licence on that website and you will receive an email with a link to download the installation files.
 The command here assumes you've downloaded the file to your home directory.

 .. parsed-literal::